-This article is the fifth and last of my series in which I cover 4 critical steps which make the difference between success and failure in monetising services and data:
+This article is the 5th and last of my series in which I cover 4 critical steps which make the difference between success and failure in monetising services:

 - Solve bigger customer problems to monetise services and data

 - Remove obstacles for clients to use your new offerings

 Read my introduction to this topic in Why it is important to monetise services.

 Developing new data-driven solutions and services is all about extending the existing business model, which leads to different challenges than many other initiatives and programs in a business.
 Recognising this in advance will help you understand the challenges and best strategies.

 In the previous articles of this series, I have described critical success factors for monetising service and data, like “Solve Bigger Customer Problems”, “Better Articulate the Value” and “Remove Obstacle for Clients to Use your new Offerings”.